pkarsy/rfboot/help/Installation.md

 - The Pl2303 chip cannot programmed, so if you are going to use this chip, you have to use only one, and use other brands, if you need to connect other USB-to-Serial modules.
--The FTDI modules also have unique serial IDs but as I said I have reliablility problems with them(non genuine chips).
+- The FTDI modules also have unique serial IDs but as I said I have reliablility problems with them(non genuine chips).
--There is another linux utility doing the same job<br/>
+- There is another linux utility doing the same job<br/>
 http://cp210x-program.sourceforge.net/<br/>
 but on some distros might have difficulties to install the dependencies.